google/rba/README.md

 ## What is Regression Based Attribution?

-RBA is an econometric model based that provides media attribution and forecasting capabilities.
+RBA is an approach to measuring digital media performance via econometric models built in open source code (SQL, Python, R).
+This methodology does not utilize user level data, thus making it privacy safe and durable through 3P cookie deprecation.

 ## Next Steps